 5. Don’t Exempt The Managers From The Review

-This is captain obvious, nobody should be exempt from a feedback and review but we are really talking about review from the reporting employees and peers .
-At the end of the day, a higher level executive, a manager, a CEO, all are a part of an organization.
+This is obvious, nobody should be exempt from feedback and review but we often, we are really talking about reviews from the reporting employees and peers.
+At the end of the day, a higher-level executive, a manager, and a CEO, all are a part of an organization.
 They too provide input and work towards the betterment of the organization.
-If the higher-ups of an organization do not get proper 360 degree performance feedback, then how will they know how to lead better?
+If the higher-ups of an organization do not get proper 360-degree performance feedback, then how will they know how to lead better?

-In conclusion, though it has some potential risks, when used appropriately, 360 degree performance review can help your employees engage themselves in work, and accomplish the company goals.
+In conclusion, though it has some potential risks when used appropriately, a 360-degree performance review can help your employees engage themselves in work, and accomplish the company goals.

 Have you used the 360 performance review in your organization?
 Share your experiences with us in the comments section below!